dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Default encryption should be sufficient
 - [ ] Client-side encryption
 - [x] Customer-Supplied Encryption Keys (CSEK)
+> **Incorrect:** The specific requirement is that the file cannot be decrypted in the cloud.
+This feature simply makes decryption more private and secure.
+So it is not the best solution because it does not satisfy the business requirements stated in the question.
 - [ ] Customer Managed Encryption Keys (CMEK)